This article has links to products and services we love, which we may make commission from.

 What is Keyword Research?

-Keyword research is the act of finding keywords that we can create content around so we’re increasing our chances of ranking on Google and getting all that lovely organic traffic.
+Keyword research is the act of finding keywords that we can create content around, increasing our chances of ranking on Google and getting all that lovely organic traffic.

-The aim is to rank on on page one of Google in positions 1-3.
+The aim is to rank on page one of Google in positions 1-3.

-To do this you need to find keywords that you can actually rank for and then create content for those keywords.
+To do this, you need to find keywords you can rank for and then create content for those keywords.

 The Problem with Finding Keywords

-SEO is now part of successful bloggers content creation strategy which makes keyword research a tad more difficult than before.
+SEO is now part of successful bloggers’ content creation strategies, which makes keyword research a bit more difficult.

-However, it is not impossible and really is the only reliable way to increase your website page views into the hundreds of thousands bracke.
+However, it is not impossible and is really the only reliable way to increase your website page views into the hundreds of thousands.

-While other traffic sources such as social media have some of scope for referrals, they tend to be less consistent than organic traffic from search engines.
+While other traffic sources, such as social media, have some scope for referrals, they tend to be less consistent than organic traffic from search engines.

 Broad Keyword Example

-For example, regardless of how well-written, humorous, or useful your article on the Colorado city, ‘Denver’ or ‘seafood chowder’ is, it’s likely not going to rank page one of Google’s SERPs (search engine results pages) because there is too much competition for such a broad keyword.
+For example, regardless of how well-written, humorous, or valuable your article on the Colorado City, ‘Denver’ or ‘seafood chowder’ is, it’s likely not going to rank page one of Google’s SERPs (search engine results pages) because there is too much competition for such a broad keyword.

-Plus, we don’t actually know what the user intent is of broad keywords like Denver.
+Plus, we don’t know what the user intent is for broad keywords like Denver.

 Does the searcher want a travel guide to Denver or a historical description?